drshahizan/software-engineering/proposal/submission/sec02/Engineering/readme.md

 ### 2. Background:

-University Technology Malaysia (UTM) have large campuses with many buildings and locations, which can make it challenging for UTM students, faculty, and staff to send and receive parcels efficiently.
+Universiti Teknologi Malaysia (UTM) have large campuses with many buildings and locations, which can make it challenging for UTM students, faculty, and staff to send and receive parcels efficiently.
 In addition, traditional parcel delivery methods require individuals to wait in long lines or travel to Kolej Rahman Putra which can be time-consuming and inconvenient.
 Traditional parcel delivery method require students to place or recieve order in Telegram group which make students to overlook the thousand of messages and wait for too long to accpet their delivery orders.

 To address these challenges, a parcel system can be implemented to streamline the parcel delivery process and provide a more user-friendly experience for students, faculty, and staff.
 The proposed parcel system will be a web-based application that will be accessible to all members of the university community, allowing them to easily send and receive parcels on campus.